aswin-sreekumar/AT-Beetle-series/README.md

 # AT-Beetle-series
 Bluetooth controlled 4W bot using Arduino

-Designed and Developed by ASWIN SREEKUMAR

-Features a basic 4W Arduino bot controlled using bluetooth
+Features a basic 4W differential drive bot controlled using bluetooth

 ---------------------------------------------------

-The AT Beetle Series currently consists of 2 versions
+### The AT Beetle Series currently consists of 2 versions

 Beetle 1.0 : Bot programmed in Arduino.

 Beetle 2.0 : Battery charge indicator and status LEDs added.

+Beetle 3.0 : Bot programmed in AVR Embedded C

 -----------------------------------------------------